mattcarlotta/react-smde/README.md

 ## Custom Styling

 The `MDEditor` was designed to be as flexible as possible when it comes to customizing the appearance of the editor.
-As such, you have several options:

-**Option 1**: Pass a `classes` object property to the `MDEditor` with a custom class name targeting the specified property.
+In order to change the style, pass a `classes` object property to the `MDEditor` with a custom class name targeting the specified property.

 <details>
 <summary>Click to view a summary of available "mde" property overrides...</summary>